vorpalnet/blade/services/webrtc/README.md

 ## Why this matters

 Oracle offered browser calling once before, as WebRTC Session Controller, and later discontinued it.
-The BLADE gateway brings that capability back on OCCAS, without the three things that made the original hard to live with:
+The BLADE gateway brings that capability back on OCCAS:

-- **No custom scripting.** With WSC, every deployment had to hand-write and maintain the code that translated between the browser and SIP.
-Here that translation is built into the gateway — written and tested once, the same for everyone.
+- **No custom scripting.** The translation between the browser and SIP is built into the gateway, written and tested once, the same for every deployment.
-- **No locked-in media server.** WSC handed the media plane to the ASC, an end-of-life product that took copious, poorly-documented configuration to get working at all.
-This gateway reaches the media server through a vendor-neutral interface instead — the choice of media server stays open, and no vendor is named in the product.
+- **No locked-in media server.** The gateway reaches the media server through JSR-309, so the choice of media server stays open.
-- **A current browser client.** The old client was written against browser features that no longer exist.
-The BLADE softphone is built to today's standards.
+- **A current browser client.** The BLADE softphone is built to current browser standards.

 ## Every call is a real SIP call